MitulMagu/Connect-4/readme.txt

 This is repeated till the game ends.

 How to run the Code:
-1. Save the connect4.txt file as connect4.cpp file.
+1. Download the connect4.cpp file.
 2. Open Terminal on a Linux machine and install gcc-c++ if you don't already.
 3. This can be done by first typing the command: sudo apt-get install yum
 4. Press enter and once installed type: yum install gcc-c++